Volkswagen e-Crafter van review

 The Volkswagen e-Crafter is the latest manifestation of a growing trend towards larger electric vans.
 Small electric vans such as the Citroen Berlingo Electric, Peugeot Partner Electric and Renault Kangoo Z.E. are now relatively well established, but larger panel vans have been slower to electrify.

-At the moment, the only direct rival for the e-Crafter on the UK market is the Renault Master Z.E., although more competitors are on the way from other brands – Mercedes is developing an 'eVito' and 'eSprinter', for example.
+At the moment, the only direct rivals for the e-Crafter on the UK market are the Renault Master Z.E. and LDV EV80, although more competitors are on the way from other brands – Mercedes will soon launch an 'eSprinter', while the Citroen Relay Electric, Fiat Ducato Electric and Peugeot e-Boxer are also on the way.

 Large electric vans like these are designed to fulfil a very specific niche: 'last-mile' urban, multi-drop delivery routes, where volume rather than outright weight of cargo is important.